Writing Better Prompts: How to Get More Out of AI Tools 2026

 Better: "Create a 90-day lead generation strategy for a B2B SaaS startup with a €10k monthly budget"

-Better: "Create a checklist with 10 SEO actions for local businesses, each with expected impact (high/medium/low)"
+Better: "Create a checklist of 10 SEO actions for local businesses, each with expected impact (high/medium/low)"

-For local businesses specifically, read our article about local SEO in Belgium.
+Specifically for local businesses, read our article on local SEO in Belgium.

 Mistake: "Write a product launch post"

-Better: "Write a LinkedIn post for the launch of our new CRM module, aimed at sales managers in the Benelux"
+Better: "Write a LinkedIn post for the launch of our new CRM module, targeting sales managers in the Benelux"

 Always start with "Version 1:" and ask for feedback to refine.

-Another powerful method is the RACE model, specially developed for marketing prompts:
+Another powerful method is the RACE model, specifically developed for marketing prompts:

 Reach - Who do you want to reach?

-Read more about this model in our article about the RACE model for ChatGPT prompts.
+Read more about this model in our article on the RACE model for ChatGPT prompts.

 For creativity: increase temperature in settings

-Want a complete masterclass?
-Check out our ChatGPT masterclass 2025 guide.
+Want a full masterclass?
+Check out our ChatGPT masterclass 2026 guide.

 Excels in long documents and analysis

-Provide more context, Claude can process that better
+Provide more context, Claude can process it better

 Explicitly ask for structure and formatting